-Ahead of the release of Captain Marvel (March 2019), you can see the heroine flying through the sky at 30,000 feet in the air.
-However, this time, she's not using her powers to fly, nor is she trying to save the world.
+Ahead of the release of Captain Marvel (March 2019), you could see the heroine flying through the sky at 30,000 feet in the air.
+However, this time, she wasn't using her powers to fly, nor was she trying to save the world.

-Instead, she'll be taking passengers of Alaska Airlines' from point A to point B, as the airline has created a Captain Marvel airplane livery which features actress Brie Larson in her role as the latest Captain Marvel.
+Instead, she was taking passengers of Alaska Airlines' from point A to point B, as the airline created a Captain Marvel airplane livery which featured actress Brie Larson in her role as the latest Captain Marvel.

-The plane flew its first service on 5th February 2019 and will continue to fly routes to Hawaii as the superhero blockbuster's release dates gets closer.
+The plane flew its first service on 5th February 2019 and continued to fly routes to Hawaii as the superhero blockbuster's release date grew closer.